Sustainable Urban Development to China

 - renewable energy sources e.g. solar energy, geothermal energy and methane.

-For more areas of opportunity in environmental management, please read the Environmental Technologies to China industry brief and apply to join the China Clean Energy and Environment Directory.
+For more areas of opportunity in environmental management, please read the Environment and water management to China industry profile.

 Domestic innovation and an increasing international involvement in the development of building materials and technologies for the market, means companies face intense competition.
 Local companies in some sectors have been quick to innovate or improve on existing available technologies.
 Chinese companies are actively developing and building integrated solar systems for export around the world.

 Having a strong and consistent presence in market may deliver some advantages over direct exporters not based in market or with local representation).

 China employs a seven standard, three star rating system that could be considered a hybrid of the British LEED and US BREAM rating systems for ‘green building’.
 Legislation relevant to green building includes:

 - regulations on energy-saving for civil buildings – includes standards and guidelines relating to HVAC (heating, ventilation and air-conditioning), building aspect, land use and conservation, energy use and efficiency, water use and conservation, building materials, management and recycling, indoor environment quality, maintenance and operational management of buildings